Facts about Fat

 An increase in regular exercise will help to increase your calorie expenditure.
 The more physical activity you do the more calories you will burn.
 Accordingly, if you increase your physical activity, and do not increase your intake of food, you will draw the extra energy needed from your stored body fat.

-Why do gains in weight always seem to go on the same place?
+Why do gains in weight always seem to go to the same place?

 Can I get fat off from a specific part of the body?